PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 19:35:23
+Last updated: 2024-04-05 19:35:57
-Random Quote: She really had a fat but: her fat butt! - Barney Stinson
+Random Quote: The baby slide right out, huh?
+It's like a 'whoosh', like a waterslide.
+[Lily screaming] Slightly painful waterslide. - Dr. Sonya